top of page

 12. Miles MV. et al. Coenzyme Q10 (ubiquinol-10) supplementation improves oxidative imbalance in children with trisomy 21.
 Pediatr Neurol.
 2007 Dec;37(6):398-403.

 13. Nachvak et al. α-Tocopherol supplementation reduces biomarkers of oxidative stress in children with Down syndrome: a randomized controlled trial.
-Eur J Clin Nutr.
+Your J Clin Nutr.
 2014 Oct;68(10):1119-23.

-14. Parisotto et al. Persistence of the benefit of an antioxidant therapy in children and teenagers with Down syndrome.
-Res Dev Disabil.
+14. Parisotto et al. Persistence of the benefits of an antioxidant therapy in children and teenagers with Down syndrome.
+Res Dev Disable.
 2015 Oct-Nov;45-46:14-20.

 15. Guedj et al. Prenatal treatment of Down syndrome: a reality?
 Curr Opin Obstet Gynecol.
 2014 Apr;26(2):92-103.

-17. Capone GT. et al. Co-occurring medical conditions in adults with Down syndrome: A systematic review toward the development of health care guidelines.
+17. Capone GT. et al. Co-occurring medical conditions in adults with Down syndrome: A systematic review towards the development of health care guidelines.
 Am J Med Genet A. 2018 Jan;176(1):116-133.

 19. Fortea et al., Clinical and biomarker changes of Alzheimer's disease in adults with Down syndrome: a cross-sectional study, Lancet.
 2020 Jun 27; 395(10242): 1988–1997.